Sodomy law: Singapore

-Section 377A of the Singapore Penal Code, introduced during British colonial rule, criminalised "outrage of decency" and additionally punish commission, solicitation, or attempted male same-sex "gross indecency", with "imprisonment of up to two years".
+Section 377A of the Singapore Penal Code, introduced during British colonial rule, criminalized "outrage of decency" and additionally punished commission, solicitation, or attempted male same-sex "gross indecency" with "imprisonment of up to two years".

 Section 377 was added by the British in 1858 for its colonies.
 The law was inherited into Singapore in 1871, with 377A introduced into the Penal Code in 1938.
 In October 2007, during a Penal Code review, Singapore repealed Section 377 of the Penal Code, but 377A remained on the books as an unenforced law.
 On 29 November 2022, the Parliament of Singapore voted to repeal Section 377A in its entirety.
 It was officially repealed on 3 January 2023 and struck off the books.